adxthya/notes/_posts/2025-05-20-the-brain-the-story-of-you.md

 - A proper environment is really necessary for a child’s development.
 If left ignored in the earlier stages of their life, they develop differing levels of developmental problems.
 ### The Teen Years
 - The process of building a human brain takes up around 25 years.
-- The major change during teen hood is the emerging sense of self and with itself, **self-consciousness**.
+- The major change during the teen years is the emerging sense of self and, with itself, **self-consciousness**.
 - Teens tend to be more anxious about self than adults.
-This had to with an area of the brain called medial prefrontal cortex(mPFC).
+This is related to an area of the brain called the medial prefrontal cortex(mPFC).
 - The mPFC peaks at the age of 15.
 That is, during adolescence, self-evaluation is a high priority.
-- The adults becoming accustomed with this feeling over the years.
+- Adults become accustomed to this feeling over the years.
-- Just before puberty, The brain goes through a stage of overproduction where it trims down weaker connection and stronger connections are reinforced.
+- Just before puberty, The brain goes through a stage of overproduction, trimming  weaker connections and reinforcing stronger ones.
 This reduces the volume of prefrontal cortex by 1%.
 - Because these massive changes take place in brain areas required for higher reasoning and the control of urges, adolescence is a time of steep cognitive change.
-- The teen brain is set up to take risks but the obitofrontal cortex involved in decision making and attention is same as in children.
+- The teen brain is set up to take risks, but the obitofrontal cortex involved in decision making and attention is similar to that in children.
 - Peer pressure strongly compels behavior in teens: areas involved in social considerations (such as the mPFC) are more strongly coupled to other brain regions that translate motivations into actions
 - Who we are as a teenager is not simply the result of a choice or an attitude; it is the product of a period of intense and inevitable neural change.
 ### Plasticity in Adulthood
 - By the time we are 25, Our brain appears to be fully developed.
 But the brain can still change with experiences and retains the change.
-- When the brain of Albert Einstein was examined, The brain area devoted to his left fingers had expanded due to his less commonly known passion for playing the violin.
+- When Albert Einstein's brain was examined, The brain area devoted to his left fingers had expanded due to his lesser-known passion for playing the violin.
 ### Pathological Changes
 - Can disease change our brain?
 - On August 1st 1966, Charles Whitman fired and killed 25 people and was finally shot dead by the police.
-Upon later inspection, it was found the he also killed his wife and mother the night before.
+Upon later inspection, it was found that he had also killed his wife and mother the night before.
 - He was an Eagle Scout, he was employed as a bank teller, and he was an engineering student.
-- It was later found out that he had a tumour in his head that was pressing against the **Amygdala** - which is involved in fear and aggression, resulting in him taking these actions.
+- It was later discovered that he had a tumour in his head pressing against the **Amygdala** - which is involved in fear and aggression, resulting in him taking these actions.
 - Parkinson’s disease often makes people lose their faith, while the medication for Parkinson’s can often turn people into compulsive gamblers.
 ### Am I The Sum of My Memories?
 - Our bodies and brains are actively changing.
 Within about seven years every atom in your body will be replaced by other atoms.
 - Your memory of who you were at fifteen is different to who you actually were at fifteen; moreover, you’ll have different memories that relate back to the same events.
-- You memory of an event can get muddied since there is only a finite number of neurons.
+- Your memory of an event can get muddied since there is only a finite number of neurons.
 The brain only remembers some key points from the event.
 But you may feel like you have the full picture.
 The present also influences your past memories.
 ### The Fallibility of Memory
-- False memories can implanted into a person.
+- False memories can be implanted into a person.
 For this an experiment was conducted by Professor Elizabeth Loftus at University of California, Irvine where she told a made up story to the volunteers with plausible details from their pasts.
 Many claimed they could remember this happening.
 As time went by they claimed remembering more about this.
 - Our past is not a faithful record.
 Instead it’s a reconstruction, and sometimes it can border on mythology.
 So if your answer to who you are is based simply on your memories, that makes your identity something of a strange, ongoing, mutable narrative.
 - In the same way that your environment and behavior shape your brain when you’re younger, they are just as important in your later years.
 - **Page 28 has a great story**